ssotoen/gridlock/src/lib.typ

 /// Note that inline math is wrapped in a ```typc box()``` to ensure a consistent line height.
 /// As a side effect, these formulas cannot be broken across lines.
 ///
+/// -> content
+#let gridlock(
-/// - paper (string): The paper size.
+  /// The paper size.
-///
+  /// -> string
+  paper: "a4",

-/// - margin (dictionary): The margins.
+  /// The margins.
   /// To calculate the correct margins, find out how many lines fit on the page and multiply them with the line height.
   /// That’s the height of the text area.
   /// Subtract this from the page height (default: 841.89~pt) and you get the total height of the vertical margins.
   /// Split this up between top and bottom as you like.
   ///
   /// Example for Typst’s default settings (A4 paper, margins 2.5/21 × the page’s shorter edge) with a 13~pt line height:
   /// $
   /// "lines per page" &= ("page height" - 2 × "vertical margin") / "line height" \
   /// &= (841.89 - 2 × 595.28 × 2.5 class("binary", slash) 21) / 13 \
   /// &= 53.85… "pt" \ \ \
   /// "new vertical margin" &= "page height" - "lines per page" × "line height" \
   /// &= 841.89 - 53 × 13 \
   /// &= 152.89 "pt"
   /// $
   ///
   /// For even margins, simply divide by 2 and you get 76.445~pt (the package’s default setting).
   /// You could also, for example, make the bottom margin twice as high as the top margin by setting ```typc (bottom: 101.89pt, top: 51pt)```.
-///
-/// - font-size (length): The font size of the body text.
-///
-/// - line-height (length): The distance between lines of body text.
-///
-/// -> content
+  /// -> dictionary
-#let gridlock(
-  paper: "a4",
   margin: (y: 76.445pt),

+  ///The font size of the body text.
+  /// -> length
   font-size: 11pt,

+  /// The distance between lines of body text.
+  /// -> length
   line-height: 13pt,

   body,